Aalto-CFD/DLBFoam-Advanced-Tutorials/README.md

 ## Citation

-If you use our model, please cite original work, introducing these test cases [[1]](#1).
+If you use our tutorial cases, please cite original work introducing these test cases [[1]](#1).
 If you use DLBFoam in your development, please also cite [corresponding literature for DLBFoam](https://github.com/Aalto-CFD/DLBFoam#citation)

 ## References